michaelharmonart/michaelharmonart.github.io/hugo/content/posts/_index.md

 title: "Posts"
 ---

-These are my own articles on Rigging, hopefully filling some of the gaps in rigging knowledge that is publicly available online.
+These are my own articles on rigging, hopefully filling some of the gaps in rigging knowledge that is publicly available online.